 Margin is debt.
-You borrow capital from your broker to buy more assets, in most cases stocks.
+You borrow capital from your broker to buy more assets, in most cases, stocks.

 This gives you leverage.
 You are making a bet that your returns on the investments you buy on margin are going to be greater than the interest rate you pay your broker for the privilege, net of commissions.

-Since the broker uses the assets you already own in your account as a collateral to satisfy your margin, investing on a margin is very similar to buying a house on mortgage.
+Since the broker uses the assets you already own in your account as collateral to satisfy your margin, investing on a margin is very similar to buying a house on a mortgage.

 When to Not Use Margin?

 In this case, I think it makes better sense to eliminate the situations where margin should not be used before we talk about the situations where it makes sense to use it.
 Sure, there are always exceptions, but these principles hold true for most common investing scenarios.

 Principle #1: Do Not Use Margin to Buy Interest-Bearing Assets That Yield Lower Than Your Margin Interest